 So her's to wonderment.
 Find a knothole.
 Have a look see.

-For more interdisciplinary, dive into our Winter Earlybird Literature Discovery Guide that features an eclectic mix of wonderfully told stories.
+For an interdisciplinary approach to literature, dive into our Winter Earlybird Literature Discovery Guide that features an eclectic mix of wonderfully told stories.
 It begins with Snowballs by Lois Ehlert, where your child will discover the wonders of the water cycle and how snow comes into being.

 Sparkle!
 And while you are at it sparkle and spin.
 Add capital letters to that phrase and you've got one bling-of-a-book!